TashaTJ/PP2-snake/README.md

 ## JSHint

 The Javascript file was validated in JSHint.
-Initially there were a couple of undefined varibles which have since been defined
+Initially there were a couple of undefined varibles which have since been defined and JSHint has come up clean.

-JSHint came up with no errors and multiple warnings which are explained below in [Unresolved Bugs](<#unresolved-bugs>).

 ![JSHint validation for script.js](docs/readme-images/jshint-scriptpage.png)
 ![JSHint validation for questions.js](docs/readme-images/jshint-questions-jspage.png)